efnats/chiagarden/chiainit/README.md

 ```bash
 ./chiainit --fstype ext4 --init sdx sdy sdz sdaa sdab
 ```
-This command will wipe, format (ext4) and label the given drives.
+This command will wipe, format (ext4) and label the given drives using the label Pattern CHIA-[SERIALNR]

 ## Warning